-- Standard 2: Procedures for Responding to Child Protection Suspicions, Concerns, Knowledge or Allegations - Standard 5: Training and Support for Keeping Children Safe - Standard 7: Quality Assuring Compliance with the Standards
+- Standard 2: Procedures for Responding to Child Protection Suspicions, Concerns, Knowledge or Allegations - Standard 5: Training and Support for Keeping Children Safe - Standard 7: Quality Assuring Compliance with the Standards standard 4 care and management of the respondent respondent.

 The Church authority has in place a fair process for investigating and managing child safeguarding concerns.
 When the threshold for reporting has been reached, a system of support and monitoring for respondents (cleric or religious) is provided.